minima-global/minima.js/docs/api/api.rst

 Minima API Functions
 ####################

-The Minima API is used to create MiniDapps.
+The Minima API is used to drive MiniDapps.

 .. toctree::
    :maxdepth: 2